 Learn basic hand-to-hand combat skills.
 You never know when someone tries to steal from you or hurt your family.

-- Learn to use firearms, everything from how to keep them safe to keeping them clean and in good condition.
+Perhaps you will take a class to learn to use security tools, everything from how to keep them safe to keeping them clean and in good condition.

 - LIFESAVER Systems 4000 Ultra Filtration Water Bottle